rajdeeprath/red5-development-series/miscellaneous/sample-cloud-controller/ReadMe.md

 </dependency>
 ```

-Fortunately  **Stream Manager controller maven template** already contains the dependency declaration.
+The  **Stream Manager controller maven template** already contains the dependency declaration.
 The `streammanager.commons.version` property is declared in the `properties` section of the `pom.xml` file.
 This should always be the latest version released.

 When you import the `template` project into eclipse it will automatically resolve the  necessary dependencies by looking up the `pom.xml`.
 The project will contain errors if one or more `dependencies` could not be resolved.